Thorncliffe Park: Education

-Schools operated by the Toronto District School Board in Thorncliffe Park include Thorncliffe Park Public School, Fraser Mustard Early Learning Academy, Valley Park Middle School, and Marc Garneau Collegiate Institute.
+The Toronto District School Board operates two schools in Thorncliffe Park: Fraser Mustard Early Learning Academy, and Thorncliffe Park Public School.

+Thorncliffe Park does not have a middle school or a secondary school.
+Most students attend Valley Park Middle School, and Marc Garneau Collegiate Institute in Flemingdon Park.

 Recreation

 Toronto Parks, Forestry & Recreation (PF&R) manages the Jenner Jean-Marie Community Centre and is responsible for the maintenance of R.V.
 Burgess Park, Leaside Park and Outdoor Pool, and E.T.
 Seton Park, which is a part of the Toronto Ravine System.
 The Thorncliffe branch of the Toronto Public Library operates in the neighbourhood.
 Leaside Park is home to the Thorncliffe Park Tennis Club.

 In culture

 The neighbourhood has been depicted in the films Arrowhead and Concrete Valley.